Legislating During COVID-19 | CT News Junkie

-The legislative session ends in five days now, the same amount of time someone should quarantine under CDC standards if they have COVID-19, so how are lawmakers coping?
+The legislative session ends in three days now, that’s shorter than the amount of time someone should quarantine under CDC standards if they have COVID-19, so how are lawmakers coping?

-Sen. Saud Anwar, D-South Windsor, started experiencing symptoms last Friday and tested positive for COVID-19.
-Luckily the session wasn’t scheduled until Tuesday, but that was still within the quarantine period.
+Sen. Saud Anwar, D-South Windsor, started experiencing symptoms two weeks ago and tested positive for COVID-19.
+Luckily the session wasn’t scheduled until last Tuesday, but that was still within the quarantine period.

 Anwar didn’t want to miss a vote so he was able to vote remotely Tuesday and Wednesday from a jail cell in the basement of the Legislative Office Building.